01 – Engagement System

 Positive feedback

-Most importantly, it became infrastructure — not a one-off design, but a reusable foundation that scales with every new competitive release.
+Not a one-off design, but a reusable foundation that scales with every new competitive release.

-Most importantly, it became infrastructure — not a one-off design, but a reusable foundation that scales with every new competitive release.
+Not a one-off design, but a reusable foundation that scales with every new competitive release.

 REFLECTION